Spring 2026 Course Syllabus

 • Supervisor Evaluation

-• Weekly Hourly Reports are due every Monday for the previous week.
+Weekly Hourly Reports are due every Sunday by 11:59 PM for the prior week.

 • Students are responsible for accurately tracking and maintaining their own hours.